 Is this the future of the best desktop computers?

 According to reports released this month PC gaming was worth a whopping $36 billion in 2018, which means the trend that some CEOs once called “dead” is doing better than ever.
 But how do you open up this kind of complicated gaming system to novice users who don’t know their RAM from their RAID SSD configurations?
 No worries, computer accessories makers have some ideas, like this interesting cube.
+Or if you just want a generic desktop, take a look at our HP Omni 27 All-in-One PC review.

 But will the PC’s petite design and moderate power profile be enough to wow former console owners away from their gaming machine of choice?
 Read on in my AVADirect Avant Nano Cube Gaming PC review to find out.
+Or, you might want to compare with our Lenovo IdeaCentre Q190 Mini PC review.

 Price: $1,000 at AVADirect